-You will be evaluated by exams, homework assignments, and participation during the semester.
-There are 500 points possible in this class; points are distributed as follows:
+You will be evaluated by exams and homework assignments completed during the semester.
+There are 400 points possible in this class; points are distributed as follows:

-- Midterm exams: 60 points each (x3 = 180 pts) - Cumulative final exam: 100 points - Homework assignments: worth 20 points each unit (x11 modules = 220 pts) - Extra Credit: earn extra points as opportunities come available
+- Exams: 60 points each (x3 = 180 pts) - Homework assignments: worth 20 points each unit (x11 modules = 220 pts) - Extra Credit: earn extra points as opportunities come available

 Homework Assignments: You will complete various assignments that include objective questions, problem solving, written questions, and labeling of diagrams.
 You may earn up to 20 points for each module.
 Plagiarism is not tolerated.
 If you copy from another source, including the textbook, internet or other students, you will not receive credit.
 It is your responsibility to keep track of and complete the assignments by the due dates.
-Assignments are worth 36% of your final score, therefore you cannot pass the course if you do not successfully complete the majority of the online assignments.
+Assignments are worth about half of your final score, therefore you cannot pass the course if you do not successfully complete the majority of the online assignments.
 All assignments are due at 11:59 PM on the due date.
-Late submissions will not be accepted without prior arrangement.
+Late submissions will be accepted but will be penalized by losing points 10% each day they are late.
+Assignments within each section will remain open until the week of the exam.

 Questions within quizzes and assignments have indicated point values.
 Please review these point values before submitting your work to ensure you have addressed all the required elements of the assignment.
 If your work is submitted on time, I will make every effort to review and comment on your work within a few days.
-I encourage you to review all feedback so you know what you missed and why, and so you can learn from your mistakes.
+You are encouraged to review all feedback so you know what you missed and why, and so you can learn from your mistakes.

-Exams: There will be 3 midterm exams during the semester, worth 60 points each.
+Exams: There will be 3 exams during the semester, worth 60 points each.
 Exams will test your understanding of the material covered in that segment of the course and your ability to explain concepts in writing.